-Facebook (NASDAQ: FB) currently has around 2.85 billion monthly active users as of Q1, making it the largest social media company in the world.
-However, the company is maturing and Facebook’s CFO David Wehner stated that he expects growth to decelerate in the coming quarters.
+Facebook (NASDAQ: FB) currently has around 2.9 billion monthly active users as of Q2, making it the largest social media company in the world.
+However, the company is maturing and Facebook's CFO David Wehner stated that he expects growth to decelerate in the coming quarters.

-Despite Facebook’s market dominance, there’s an air of uncertainty around the stock, partly due to the antitrust allegations made against the company this year and advertisers boycotting it last summer over the company’s handling of harmful information.
+Despite Facebook's market dominance, there's an air of uncertainty around the stock, partly due to the numerous scandals surrounding it in relation to its harmful impact on younger users, data breaches, and muc more.
 Investors interested in social media stocks may want to consider buying shares in smaller companies that still have huge growth potential.

 With the release of Spectacles 3, Snap is moving further into augmented reality by offering a second camera that perceives depth which allows Spectacles users to add filters to videos shot.
 In May, Snap acquired WaveOptics, a company that manufactures parts for AR glasses, which should help dominate this space.

-In the first quarter, Snap reported revenue of $770 million up 66% year-over-year (YoY), which was largely driven by advertisements.
+In the second quarter, Snap reported revenue of $982 million, up 116% year-over-year (YoY), which was largely driven by advertisements.
 Snapchat offers news and media channels for consumers to watch content with ad breaks in between.
-While we have been stuck at home, SNAP’s daily active user numbers have grown 22% (YoY) to 280 million.
-Snap shares are up almost 40% year-to-date.
+While we have been stuck at home, SNAP's daily active user numbers have grown 23% (YoY) to 293 million.
+Snap shares are up almost 51% year-to-date.

 Twitter (NYSE: TWTR) is a microblogging and social media platform where users interact with each other by sharing opinions on news, politics, finance, entertainment, and more.
 The social media app has gained relevance by being many celebrities and political leaders' go-to form of communication.
 Twitter has a wide following, including users like Elon Musk, Bill Gates, and Michelle Obama.

-Twitter’s advertising revenue for the second quarter grew 32% YoY to $899 million driven by the return of sports and the launch of previously delayed products and events.
+Twitter's advertising revenue for the second quarter grew 87% YoY to $1.05 billion, driven by the return of sports and the launch of previously delayed products and events such as the latest Marvel flicks.
 Major discussion points including the pandemic, vaccine news, the U.S. election, and the economy have all been trending globally over the past year which has kept users glued to Twitter.
-Back in March, Twitter’s share price reached a 5-year high at around $77 a share.
+Back in March, Twitter's share price reached a 5-year high at around $77 a share.

 Furthermore, the social media firm has announced tons of monetizable products including its newsletter venture Revue, Ticketed Spaces, and Super Follows which are expected to bring in more revenue from users and ads whilst boosting engagement.